- Message from the Director

 1. To determine whether the original conference was conducted fairly and in accordance with the Office of Judicial Affairs sanction determination and procedures.

-3. To determine whether any sanctions imposed were appropriate and not unduly harsh for the violation(s) set forth in the Student Code of Conduct.
+3. To determine whether any sanctions imposed (suspension, expulsion or denial of housing/network access) were appropriate and not unduly harsh for the violation(s) set forth in the Student Code of Conduct.

 *If one of the aforementioned conditions is proven, the appeal will be forwarded to the appropriate reviewer.
 The appeal will be reviewed and determined by the Director of Judicial Affairs, The Vice President for Student Affairs or The President.